TBI805/DEASRec/README.md

 ### Optimal Hyperparameters (SASRec Backbone)

-The following are the best hyperparameter settings of DEASRec across datasets (without search space):
+The following are the best hyperparameter settings of DEASRec across datasets:

 | Parameter | Sports | Video | Toys | Beauty |
 | --- | ---: | ---: | ---: | ---: |